 I spent some time earlier this week pulling the tomato plants that weren’t producing any more.
 There are still four plants giving it their all, so I left them in the ground and pruned them so that all their energy will go to the branches that are still producing.
-The photo below is my one Roma plant that still has potential.
+I have one Roma plant that still has potential.
 It’s sad-looking, but it’s not giving up; So neither will I.

 Eventually though, I'll have to put the entire garden to bed for the winter.

 There are lots of things you can do to put your garden to bed for the winter, and avid gardeners will take lots of time and many steps to accomplish that.
 However, if you have a small kitchen garden and not a lot of time, you might want an easier solution.
-Still, you don’t want to just leave everything dying in the garden all winter long — it will make next year’s gardening that much more difficult.Here are five basic steps you can take to put your vegetable garden to bed for the winter.
+Still, you don’t want to just leave everything dying in the garden all winter long — it will make next year’s gardening that much more difficult.Here are five basic steps you can take.

 - Clean out all the annuals.
 Any plant that isn’t going to come back next year needs to be pulled out by the roots and disposed of.
 Once they’ve stopped producing altogether, get them out of there.